Atlas Crimson-winged Finch is one of the special birds we see in the High Atlas mountains Photo: James Lidster

-Day 3: After an early breakfast we leave the mountains behind, perhaps pausing again en route for Levaillant’s Woodpecker.
-From the flat plains of Marrakech we turn back uphill, and drive to Boumalne via the Tizi-n-Tichka pass, a spectacular and long drive.
-On the way we’ll try for yet another endemic, Tristram’s Warbler.
-This species has very specific habitat requirements away from its wintering grounds and not always easy to find.
-As the road climbs into the hills, we may start to see some more raptors with migrant Booted and Short-toed Snake Eagles both possible.
-Before reaching Boumalne we’ll stop in Ouarzazate to explore the barrage at Mansour Edhabbi.
-Here we have the chance of seeing Fulvous Babbler, Blue-cheeked Bee-eater, and Maghreb (Long-billed Crested) Lark, as well as Ruddy Shelduck, Eurasian Spoonbill and a selection of waders.
-Night in Boumalne.
+Day 4: After an early breakfast we’ll leave the mountains behind, perhaps pausing en route for Levaillant’s Woodpecker.
+From the flat plains of Marrakech we’ll turn back uphill and drive to Boumalne via the Tizi-N’Tichka pass - a spectacular and long drive.
+As the road climbs into the hills, we may start to see some more raptors with migrant Booted Eagle and Short-toed Snake Eagle both possible.
+If time allows, we’ll make a stop en route in Ouarzazate to explore the barrage at Mansour Edhabbi.
+Here we’ll have the chance of seeing Blue-cheeked Bee-eater, and Maghreb (Long-billed Crested) Lark, as well as Ruddy Shelduck, Marbled Duck, Eurasian Spoonbill and a selection of waders and migrants.
+Night in Boumalne Dades.

-Day 5: The scenery will change again today as we leave behind the high, stony desert and progress to a sandier habitat.
+Day 6: The scenery will change again today as we leave behind the high stony desert and progress to a sandier habitat.
 New birds will continue to appear with Brown-necked Raven, Bar-tailed Lark, Saharan Scrub Warbler and White-crowned Wheatear all possible.
-After passing the dramatic Ziz gorge with its unexpected palm lined valley, we’ll make our way to a small oasis hotel, where we spend the next two nights.
-The gardens of the hotel often host migrants and we could see a selection of warblers ranging from Western Subalpine and Sardinian to Western Bonelli’s and Western Olivaceous Warblers, as well as Eurasian Wryneck, Hoopoe, Bluethroat, Woodchat Shrike and European Bee-eater.
-The highly localized Eastern Olivaceous Warbler (race reiseri) sometimes breeds near the hotel, and Egyptian Nightjars are found most years.
-Night near Merzouga.
+If our luck’s really in we may be able to catch up with Maghreb Wheatear, Pharaoh Eagle Owl, and Lanner Falcon en route.
+After passing the dramatic Ziz gorge with its unexpected palm-lined valley, we’ll make our way to Erfoud, the gateway to the Sahara.
+On the edge of the desert, we can expect migrants around the hotel: Western Subalpine, Sardinian, Western Bonelli’s, and Western Olivaceous Warblers are all possible, as well as Eurasian Wryneck, Hoopoe, Bluethroat, Woodchat Shrike and European Bee-eater.
+The highly-localized Eastern Olivaceous Warbler (race reiseri) sometimes breeds near the hotel.
+Night in Erfoud.

-Day 8: There will be more time this morning for birding around the reservoir.
-In recent years this has been a reliable site for Marbled Duck and Ruddy Shelduck, and migrant waders could include Wood and Curlew Sandpipers, Ruff, Little Stint and Black-winged Stilt.
-Passerines will also be present and careful checking through groups of Yellow Wagtails could produce three different subspecies, as well as the ‘Moroccan’ White Wagtail – species or not, the latter is a stunning bird to see.
-Migrant harriers often drift through, with Montagu’s and Western Marsh Harrier the most likely, and Greater Flamingo, Black-crowned Night and Purple Herons might be seen.
-Our destination this evening is Agadir and once away from the reservoir we’ll drive through more mountainous habitat, home to Bonelli’s Eagles, Black Wheatears and possibly the endemic Maghreb (Western Mourning) Wheatear.
+Day 9: We’ll have plenty of time this morning for birding around the reservoir.
+In recent years this has been a reliable site for Ruddy Shelduck, and migrant waders could include Wood and Curlew Sandpipers, Ruff, Little Stint and Black-winged Stilt.
+Passerines will also be present and careful checking through groups of Yellow Wagtails could produce three different subspecies, as well as the ‘Moroccan’ White Wagtail – species or not this, is a stunning bird to see.
+Migrant harriers often drift through, with Montagu’s and Western Marsh Harriers the most likely, and Greater Flamingo, Black-crowned Night and Purple Herons might be seen.
+Our destination this evening is Agadir and once away from the reservoir we’ll drive through more mountainous habitat, home to Bonelli’s Eagles, Black Wheatears and Western Orphean Warblers, stopping to break the journey for a coffee and the chance to haggle over a rug in Morocco’s ‘carpet city’ Tazenahkt.
 Night in Agadir.

-Day 9: Driving alongside long, Atlantic rollers we’ll head north of Agadir in search of one of Morocco’s most iconic birds, the Northern Bald Ibis.
+Day 10: Driving alongside long Atlantic rollers we’ll head north of Agadir in search of one of Morocco’s most iconic birds, the Northern Bald Ibis.
 At this time of the year visiting the breeding cliffs of this endangered species is quite rightly not allowed but away from there they favour coastal fields and can sometimes be very confiding.
-At nearby Tamri we’ll check the estuary where the Ibis sometimes drop in to bathe, as do hundreds of gulls, often including the increasingly numerous Audouin’s and Slender-billed Gulls.
-If there is an onshore wind then seawatching may produce Northern Gannet, Cory’s Shearwater and occasionally a skua.
+At nearby Tamri we’ll check the estuary where the ibis sometimes drop in to bathe, as do hundreds of gulls, often including the increasingly numerous Audouin’s and Slender-billed Gulls.
+If there is an onshore wind we’ll find that seawatching produces Northern Gannet, Cory’s Shearwater and occasionally a skua.
 Migrants may include Western Black-eared Wheatears, Tawny Pipits and Stone-curlew, while European Serin, Zitting Cisticola and House Bunting are all common breeders.

-Day 10: Just as famous as the Souss estuary is the Oued Massa, about an hour south of Agadir.
-Here the dry stone walls provide ideal perches for Little Owls, Thekla Larks and wheatears and the neatly farmed agricultural areas are excellent for Laughing Doves and European Turtle Doves, as well as Barbary Partridge, Desert Grey Shrike, Moussier’s Redstart, and Cirl Bunting.
-The once brackish lagoon inland of the dunes can hold a variety of waders and herons and walking along its length provides a great opportunity to scan for raptors with Osprey, Bonelli’s Eagle and Lanner Falcon all possible.
-We’ll check all the hirundines and swifts for both Alpine and Little Swifts, as well as Red-rumped Swallow and Brown-throated Martin, the latter at one of its few Western Palearctic locations.
-After lunch we’ll explore more agricultural areas inland where we may find Black-shouldered Kites and Spanish Sparrows, while any wetter areas may hold Little Bittern, and Squacco and Purple Herons, plus migrant warblers and over the years this hotspot on the Atlantic coast has turned up some real surprises.
+Day 11: Just as famous as the Souss estuary is the Oued Massa, about an hour south of Agadir.
+Here the dry-stone walls provide ideal perches for Little Owls, Thekla Larks and wheatears, and the neatly-farmed agricultural areas are excellent for Laughing Doves and European Turtle Doves, as well as Barbary Partridge, Desert Grey Shrike, Moussier’s Redstart, and Cirl Bunting.
+The once brackish lagoon, inland of the dunes, can hold a variety of waders and herons, and walking along its length can provide a great opportunity to scan for raptors with Osprey, Bonelli’s Eagle and Black-winged Kite - all possible.
+After lunch we’ll drive further up river where we could find Little Bittern, Squacco and Purple Herons, and Brown-throated Sand Martin, the latter at one of its few Western Palearctic locations.
 Night in Agadir.